EMHT Segment 2: Ivanpah to Rocky Ridge

 Trail Overview

 This is leg 2 of 4 to complete the entire East Mojave Heritage Trail (EMHT).
-Terrain includes hard pack, loose rock, embedded rock, soft washes, loose soft sand and lava rock.
+The terrain includes hard-pack, loose rock, embedded rock, soft washes, loose soft sand, and lava rock.
 The route traverses both well-traveled and not-so-frequently-traveled landscapes.
-Scenery changes between wide open desert expanses, towering mountain ranges offering panoramic views, narrow canyons and otherworldly Joshua Tree forests.
-Sweeping views, historic sites, gorgeous terrain, two major mines, and for the first time - a few hikes await the EMHT explorer on this leg.
-Segment 2 traverses many small washes, but spends time in 3 main washes, and also crosses alluvial fans particularly in the areas on the northwestern side of Interstate 15.
+Scenery changes between vast open desert expanses, towering mountain ranges offering panoramic views, narrow canyons, and otherworldly Joshua Tree forests.
+Sweeping views, historical sites, gorgeous terrain, two major mines, and, for the first time - a few hikes await the EMHT explorer on this leg.
+Segment 2 traverses many small washes but spends time in 3 main washes and crosses alluvial fans, particularly on the northwestern side of Interstate 15.
 Monitor the weather as flash floods occur without warning.
 This segment will end atop a mountain near Rocky Ridge with a spectacular view of what awaits you to begin Segment 3.
 Dispersed camping is widely available.
-The EMHT Segment 2 traverses both BLM and NPS land so understand where you are and follow the appropriate rules.
+The EMHT Segment 2 traverses BLM and NPS land, so understand where you are and follow the appropriate rules.

 Photos of EMHT Segment 2: Ivanpah to Rocky Ridge